Government Majors Committee

 Oona Meier (2026) omeier

 I am Oona Meier from Brooklyn, New York.
-I am a junior and majoing in Philosophy and Government with a concentration is in Comparative Politics.
+I am a senior and majoing in Philosophy and Government with a concentration is in Comparative Politics.
 In exploring the Government major, by taking classes in each concentration, I have found some of the most inspiring professors and peers.
-I am excited to develop my Comparative Politics studies at Wesleyan this year, and as I study abroad in Copenhagen, Denmark, in the spring.

 Riya Patel (2026) rpatel

-My name is Riya Patel and I am a rising junior at Wesleyan University.
+I am a senior at Wesleyan University.
 I am double majoring in Government (with a concentration in American Politics) and Psychology.
 This past summer, I interned with Sewa International's South Jersey Chapter, focusing on community outreach, event planning, and fundraising initiatives.
 At Wesleyan, I’m an active member of Shakti, the South Asian student association, as well as Cardinal Kids, Traverse Square, and Food Rescue.
-This fall, I’m excited to further my studies in both Government and Psychology by studying abroad in Copenhagen through the DIS Program.
-I am particularly looking forward to discovering how the intersection of these two disciplines fuels my passions for mental health advocacy, political psychology, criminal justice, and policy analysis.
+I studied abroad in Copenhagen through the DIS Program focusing on pyschology and Government.
+I have a passion for mental health advocacy, political psychology, criminal justice, and policy analysis.

 Sofie Reitema (2026) sreitema

-My name is Sofie Reitema, and I am a junior majoring in Government (International Relations).
+I am a senior majoring in Government (International Relations).
 I am also majoring in Economics and minoring in Data Analysis.
-This past summer, I interned at a local bank, Northern Credit Union, supporting their Owner Solutions team and learning about the world of banking.
+I interned at a local bank, Northern Credit Union, supporting their Owner Solutions team and learning about the world of banking.
 I’ve previously interned with Senator Kirsten Gillibrand, where I was able to learn about inter-governmental operations and helped support the completion of various reports.
 This spring, I plan to study abroad in London, England where I am excited to further my studies in international relations.
 At Wesleyan, I work with the University Network for Human Rights as a GIS assistant.
 I have a passion for international law and politics, which makes me excited about the opportunity to take more international relations classes at Wesleyan and abroad in the Spring.